April 29, 2023

 • Proteins and fats next: Then enjoy a source of protein and fat such as meat, fish, tofu, beans, cheese, nuts and avocado.
 Protein and fat also help slow down digestion for better blood sugar control and provide satiety.

 • Starches and sweets last: Save anything starchy or sweet such as bread, rice, pasta, potatoes, corn, peas, fruit and dessert for the end of a balanced meal.
-Timing the carbohydrates at the end of the meal after eating vegetables, protein and fat will not affect your blood sugar nearly as much as eating carbohydrates on an empty stomach.
+Timing the carbohydrates at the end of the meal after eating vegetables, protein and fat will not affect your blood sugar nearly as much as eating carbohydrates on an empty stomach. - Save sweets for dessert after a balanced meal rather than on an empty stomach.

 Once again, save anything sweet for the end of a balanced meal when you already have fiber, protein and fat in your stomach to help blunt a blood sugar spike.
 Plus, since cravings usually occur due to a crash in blood sugar following a spike, many people notice less cravings for sweets once they have balanced their blood sugar.
-They report feeling satisfied with just a few bites of something sweet and feel powerful having control over their cravings rather than being controlled by cravings.
+They report feeling satisfied with just a few bites of something sweet and feel powerful having control over their cravings rather than being controlled by cravings. - Move for a few minutes after meals.

 Timing some form of movement after meals is an excellent way to help reduce a blood sugar spike.
 Even just a few minutes of movement such as walking or performing household chores helps by allowing muscles to utilize some of the sugar in the blood.
-Research has shown even TWO minutes of walking can help!
+Research has shown even TWO minutes of walking can help! - Stay consistent with support.

 Do you know even just writing down a goal makes you more likely to achieve it?
 So does having someone to hold you accountable.
 One of the best parts of this style of eating is it is NOT all or nothing.
 There are no off-limit foods.
 There is no guilt associated with enjoying favorite foods.
 It truly is an approach to eating most feel like they can continue with for the long-term.
 When it comes to making progress, consistent action is key.
 Set yourself up for success with support from a Hy-Vee dietitian.
 It is also crucial to communicate with your doctor about any changes to your diet and continue taking medications as directed while monitoring changes in blood sugar.